gin66/FastAccelStepper/extras/doc/FastAccelStepper_API.md

 stepper (at exact this moment) can be retrieved just by reading the pulse counter.
 If the value is negative, then just add 3200.

+In case external direction pin is used and the dir pin is available on one of the GPIOs, then the additional dir_pin_readback parameter informs about this pin.

 Update for idf5 version:
 The pcnt_unit value is not used, because the available units are managed by the system.
 The parameter is kept for compatibility.